jaredhanson/connect-ensure-login/README.md

 #### Ensure Authentication

+In your app.js file:

+    var ensureLoggedIn = require('connect-ensure-login').ensureLoggedIn;

 In this example, an application has a settings page where preferences can be configured.
 A user must be logged in before accessing this page.